seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 # OpenStreetMap Udacity Project
 ## Purpose
-The purpose of this project is to write a Python code in order to process xml data of an OpenStreetMap area of our choice in order to find errors in the data and then to use SQL in order to find information regarding the processed data.
+The purpose of this project is to write Python code in order to process xml data of an OpenStreetMap area of our choice in order to find errors in the data and then to use SQL in order to discover information regarding the processed data.

 ## Map Area